|

 purchased.
 The great and gallant NELSON is no more."

-inns, everybody, everything, and their dog was named in honor
+inns, everybody, everything, and their dog were named in honor

 of Horatio Nelson.